R4lfXD/Updated-Fifa-CM-history-spreadsheet-League-2/README.md

 # Fifa-CM-history-spreadsheet--League-2-Ready
 Spreadsheet holding career mode data about your team and players.
-Updated for english League Two.
+Updated for english League Two from original from cladcladclad(link below pictures).

 Fifa 18 ready.

+Best suited for Notts County career - No editing required.

+Remember, you'll have to update this frequently in order to keep track of your players!

-All information about editing you can find the the 'Instructions' spreadsheet.
+All information about editing with examples you can find in the "CHECK ME!
+Fifa 18 instructions" spreadsheet, while "Fifa 18 NC clean" is best suited to start editing for the team of your heart.

 Ask any questions here:

+Moddingway link when they have Fifa 18 section.

 <a href="https://i.imgur.com/454hM7R.png" target="_blank">
 <img src="https://i.imgur.com/454hM7R.png" alt="Story">